javiergamarra/nhpatt.github.io/_posts/2016-08-29-about_legacy_code.md

 I didn't love the book (even after the second reading), some reasons are explained in the talk but I'll try to describe a few.

-One of my main gripes with the book is that is too focused in testing and that focus is a turn-off for a lot of programmers.
+One of my main gripes with the book is that is too focused on testing and that focus is a turn-off for a lot of programmers.

 Nowadays (even in languages like JS) there are a lot of *safe* refactorings with your IDE that could help when dealing with a legacy project.
 The book explains several strategies that do not need tests (and I find those chapters quite interesting) but most of the chapters talk about how to write tests or change the code to allow testing.